You can make debt collectors stop.

 You may want to add a paragraph to your letter if there are facts that suggest that there is no point in suing you to collect.

-While, this letter only says they can’t harass you by phone or by mail; they still have the right to sue you.
+While, this letter only claims the right to be free of collection by phone or by mail, they still have the right to sue you.
 You just want to give them facts that suggest that suing you gets them nothing.

-So, throw in any relevant facts such as your age, employment, health, or family situation that support your claim that you’ll never be able to pay.
+So, throw in any relevant facts such as your age, employment, health, or family situation that support your assertion that you’ll never be able to pay.

 I’m 68 and living on Social Security.